shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 * ...

 ### Tenant
-So that several instances can work with the same database, the ORM brings a tenant support with it.
+The ORM offers a tenant support, so that several instances can work with the same database,

 **What does this mean from a technical point of view?**
 *Each entity has another column in the primary key named `tenant_id` and each foreign key must also be defined with another `*_tenant_id `*

 If we apply this to the example above, the following columns must be created in the `product` table:
 * `tenant_id binary(16)`
 * `product_manufacturer_tenant_id binary(16)`

 Accordingly, these fields must also be included in the `ProductDefinition`.
 For this the ORM brings its own field with itself:
  ```php
 public static function getFields(): FieldCollection
 {